dovahcrow/dovahcrow.github.io/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: []
+highlight_name: true
 ---

 Weiyuan is a PhD student at SFU right now.
-His research interests include Data Management, ML Debugging and applying Machine Learning to real problems.
+His research interests include ML Debugging and building Data Intensive Systems.

-He took a gap year working in Strikingly @ Shanghai, as a Data Scientist.

 He can be found at SFU Database System Lab.